Brick Barn Wine Estate

 “To us, terroir is all important.
 Our reds and whites are grown in different locations in order to give them all the opportunity to thrive and succeed.
 Since all of our wines are estate-bottled, we feel this is an important aspect of our success and we are delighted in what our critics and customers have shared with us,” Dadosky defined.
 Brick Barn Wine Estate’s distinctive label was designed by Kathleen Williams and depicts the front roof line of the remarkable central building.
 The grounds are among the finest in the Central Coast and possibly the whole of California.

-Brick Barn Wine Estate is a valuable addition to the high caliber wine companies that exist in California and elsewhere.
-In addition to the marvelous wines it produces, it provides an impeccable getaway site for wine lovers.
-We know our Platinum Wine Club members will enjoy!
+Brick Barn Wine Estate is a valuable addition to the high caliber wine companies that exist on California's Central Coast and we are happy to share their latest achievement with our Pinot Noir Wine Club members.
+Enjoy!

 Map of the area